LisandroPrieri/libft/README.md

 This project aims to teach students how to create their own first library.

-To do so we create our own implementation of some libc functions, and of some additional functions.
+To do so we create our own implementation of some libc functions, and some additional functions.

 # Disclaimer